Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: Introduction

 Acoustic-based monitoring has been shown to be a promising non-invasive alternative.
 Snoring and breathing sounds carry physiological information about airway obstruction, and several studies have demonstrated feasibility of acoustic-based OSA screening.
-For example, Nakano et al.~\cite{nakanoTrachealSoundAnalysis2019} reported strong performance for detecting mild/moderate/severe cases (AUC 0.99), using tracheal microphones in controlled hospital environments.
+These studies typically address one of three tasks: SDB event detection (locating apnoea and hypopnoea events), AHI estimation (calculating the index from detected events), or severity classification (categorising subjects into healthy/mild/moderate/severe groups based on AHI cut-offs presented in Table \ref{tab:dataset_demographics}).
+For severity classification, Nakano et al.~\cite{nakanoTrachealSoundAnalysis2019} reported strong performance for detecting mild/moderate/severe cases (AUC 0.99), using tracheal microphones in controlled hospital environments.
 In contrast, \cite{romeroAcousticScreeningObstructive2022c} investigated smartphone-based acoustic monitoring at home, which achieved competitive though lower AUCs of about 0.7 for mild and 0.8 for moderate/severe OSA.
-Similar declines in performance in home environments were reported in~\cite{leRealTimeDetectionSleep2023b}, who conducted a noise simulation and found acoustic-based OSA events detection is sensitive to specific noises including air conditioning and the human voice.
+Similar declines in performance in home environments were reported in~\cite{leRealTimeDetectionSleep2023b}, who conducted a noise simulation and found that acoustic-based OSA events detection is sensitive to specific noises including air conditioning and the human voice.
 To improve the robustness of audio-based methods, many studies introduce other physiological signals or demographic data as additional information \cite{castillo-escarioEntropyAnalysisAcoustic2019, romeroObstructiveSleepApnea2023a, liCSMTCombiningSnoring2025}.
 Respiratory effort, in particular, has been shown to provide complementary information to acoustic features and significantly improve OSA screening~\cite{romeroObstructiveSleepApnea2023a}.
 However, current methods require additional sensors to capture effort, which limits scalability, increases cost, and reduces patient acceptability in home or longitudinal monitoring scenarios.

 To overcome these barriers, we investigate whether respiratory effort cues can be inferred directly from audio.
 Our key hypothesis is that respiratory dynamics leave subtle imprints in snoring and breathing acoustics, and that explicitly modelling these latent cues can enhance the robustness of audio-based screening without introducing extra hardware requirements.
 The main contributions of this paper are: (i) We quantify the predictive relationship between snore acoustics and respiratory effort dynamics. (ii) We introduce a latent fusion strategy that integrates inferred respiratory effort with acoustic embeddings to regularise audio representations. (iii) We demonstrate that this approach improves OSA screening performance compared to audio-only baselines, while preserving the scalability and simplicity of purely acoustic methods.